Admissions

 • The child and parent/carer will be shown around the nursery and any routines can be explained to the parent/carer.

-• The child will have an opportunity to explore the nursery and play with the resources at their leisure and meet some of the practitioners and children.
+• The child will have an opportunity to explore the nursery and play with the resources at their leisure and meet other practitioners and children.

-• The key person will discuss further about the upcoming days of the settling-in programme with the parent/carer (this programme will be recorded and agreed by the parent/carer).
+• The key person will further discuss upcoming days of the settling-in timetable with the parent/carer (this timetable will be recorded and agreed by the parent/carer).

 Outline of what will happen on the settling days

 • Day one – the child and parent/carer spend time together in the setting.
-The parent/carer will need to have brought the items recorded on their, ‘What to bring on my first day’ information sheet.
-They will also need to have returned any signed forms that the nursery did not receive on their first visit to the nursery.
+They will also need to have returned any signed forms that the nursery did not receive on their first visit to the nursery or that were left with them at the home visit.
 The child is told that the parent/carer will not leave and will stay as planned.

 • Day two – as the child demonstrates that they are comfortable in the setting, consideration will be given to the parent/carer leaving the room for short periods and going to another part of the premises.
 The child should know and understand exactly when this will be and where the parent/carer will be.
 If the child shows signs of distress or wants to check where the parent/carer is, then this should be addressed as appropriate.